Typetura/docs.typetura.com/src/content/docs/guides/root-text.md

 description: Best practices for styling your root document text.
 ---

-We reccomend applying all your basic (paragraph) text styles to the root of your document, the `<html>` tag.
+We recommend applying all your basic (paragraph) text styles to the root of your document, the `<html>` tag.
 Using `rem` units across your design will help you scale the layout and text across screen sizes.
 This way you can reference these styles throughout your website using `rem` for your root font size and `rlh` for your root line height.

 ## Setting up your document

 As usual, you need to include [`Typetura.css`](https://github.com/Typetura/Typetura/releases/latest) onto your page.
 Either by linking it directly as shown below or by copying and pasting it into your stylesheet.

 Additionally, now is a good time to add viewport meta tags.
-You’ve probably used the `viewport` one before, but the `disable-adaptations` one does essentually the same thing for the Apple Watch.
+You’ve probably used the `viewport` one before, but the `disable-adaptations` one does essentially the same thing for the Apple Watch.
 Just like when iPhones first came out, websites weren’t designed for them so they scaled things down to fit and we needed to add the viewport meta tag.
-Now the Apple Watch is out and they introuduced a new tag to disable scaling on it.
+Now the Apple Watch is out and they introduced a new tag to disable scaling on it.

 ```html
 <head>